CBushnell/airbnbutility/README.md

 Then run the command 'python manage.py runserver'

-The link to the local host for the site will appear and you should navigate to that If any errors pop up immediatly it is likely due to dependency installations but should be easy to troubleshoot
+The link to the local host for the site will appear and you should navigate to that.
+If any errors pop up immediatly it is likely due to dependency installations but should be easy to troubleshoot.

-We offer a few example links for properties to consider in your exploration of our demo, but feel free to try your own We chose these because we know they were in the dataset at the time of scraping
+We offer a few example links for properties to consider in your exploration of our demo, but feel free to try your own.
+We chose these because we know they were in the dataset at the time of scraping.

 https://www.airbnb.com/rooms/33940942?adults=1&children=0&infants=0&pets=0&check_in=2023-03-12&check_out=2023-03-17&source_impression_id=p3_1670363398_WJFs859ix2V36E87